MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/basics/save-advanced-find-search.md

 [!INCLUDE [applies-to-unified-interface](../includes/applies-to-unified-interface.md)] [Create, edit, or save an Advanced Find search](/powerapps/user/advanced-find)

 Find the records you want in Dynamics 365 Customer Engagement (on-premises) by using the Advanced Find command.
-You can also use Advanced Find to prepare data for export to [!INCLUDE[pn_MS_Excel_Full](../includes/pn-ms-excel-full.md)] so that you analyze, summarize, or aggregate data, or create PivotTables to view your data from different perspectives.
+You can also use Advanced Find to prepare data for export to [!INCLUDE[pn_MS_Excel_Full](../includes/pn-ms-excel-full.md)] so that you can analyze, summarize, or aggregate data, or create PivotTables to view your data from different perspectives.

-With the Customer Engagement (on-premises), you can use the advanced find option to build a "Not In" query records using **Does not contain data** option.
+With the Customer Engagement (on-premises), you can use the Advanced Find option to build a "Not In" query records using the **Does not contain data** option.

 1. [!INCLUDE[proc_advanced_find](../includes/proc-advanced-find.md)]